Vikram Vedha (2022 film): Filming

 Principal photography was scheduled to commence in February 2021, when Aamir Khan was part of the cast.
 After Roshan replaced him, it was to have begun in June 2021, but ultimately began on 15 October that year with the first schedule taking place in Abu Dhabi.
 Before the schedule began, part of the sets originally built for Tiger Zinda Hai (2017) were reworked by Vikram Vedhas crew to resemble Lucknow and Kanpur.
 In response to reports that Roshan refused to shoot in Lucknow and asked the crew to create the Lucknow sets in Abu Dhabi, causing the budget to escalate, Reliance explained that UAE was "the only location providing the infrastructure for a bio-bubble that accommodated crew of such scale, also allowing building of sets in a studio during the preceding months of the shoot", and the film was shot there due to "health and protocol concerns".
 They added that their films' shooting locations and budgetary decisions are not controlled by actors.
 After the Abu Dhabi schedule concluded within 27 working days, the second schedule began in Lucknow in early December.
 Saif Ali Khan finished his portions of the schedule by the end of the month.
 Apte, whose schedule was only 10 days, finished filming most of her portions by 26 April 2022.
 Filming wrapped by 10 June 2022.

 Post-production

 The film began with animated sequences revolving around the king Vikramaditya and the demon Vetala.
 This sequence was directed by Isha Mangalmurti, a Pune-based animator.

 Music

-The film's soundtrack composed by Vishal–Shekhar and Sam C. S., the latter whom scored the original Tamil film.
+The film's soundtrack composed by Vishal–Shekhar and Sam C. S., the latter who scored the original Tamil film.
 The first single "Alcoholia" was released on 17 September 2022, and the second single "Bande" on 26 September 2022.
 The songs "Alcoholia" and "Oo Saahiba" were arranged and produced by music producer Meghdeep Bose.